particle-iot/docs/src/content/hardware/migration-guides/p2-p1-migration-guide.md

 - The P2 I2C port is not 5V tolerant
 - The P1 includes internal 2.2K pull-up resistors on D0/D1, the P2 does not
+- On the P2 and Photon 2, the only valid I2C clock speeds are `CLOCK_SPEED_100KHZ` and `CLOCK_SPEED_400KHZ`.
+Other speeds are not supported at this time.

 ### Serial (UART)